ZacharyGodfrey/personal-site/src/pages/index.md

 # Blog

-Sometimes I write things down.
-I hope you find some of them helpful.
+I'm not much of a writer, and I don't write often.
+Still, I hope you find something of value in the topics below.

 {{#posts}}